Why Do I Feel Deep Shame?

 unresolved trauma within the family system

-This loyalty may appear as:
+This loyalty may later appear as:

 chronic guilt